Peakboard/peakboard-templates.github.io/_templates/HMI-For-PLC-Overview/en.md

 ---
 layout: article
-title: Dual Screen HMI Solution for Your Production
+title: Dual Screen HMI Solution for Your Production - Production Overview
 description:
 - This innovative template is designed for a modern production environment and is part of a solution with two screens.
 The goal of the two views is to optimize efficiency and communication in the workplace.
 To access the interactive HMI template at the workstation, [click here].